yosua-kristianto/dl-nlu-self-assignment/readme.md

-So I asked you to answer these questions below:
+So I being asked to answer these questions below:

 > Use the following sentiment data
 >